sadiejay/email-generator/README.md

 ### Continued development

 - I think this could be a nice simple project for react or svelte as well.
+  - I would like a panel that shows the last 10 outputs
+    - That could use the
+  - A form that would allow bulk inputs.
+    - That sounds like the inputs would directly populate an array.
+Then for each through the array and map (maybe) the outputs and display them.

 - I'd love to figure out how to validate the emails before leaving this page.
+  - I'm thinking it's some sort of API?

+- Needs some design attention
 ### Useful resources

 - [Regexr](https://regexr.com/) - Regex testing